croian/mouseless/mouseless_documentation.md

 ### Behavior options

-- **Hide cursor on click**: When this is on, the cursor moves out of the way after a click action is executed (*note:* the cursor is moved instead of truly hidden because despite my best efforts, I haven't gotten the native `NSCursor.setHiddenUntilMouseMoves/hide` APIs to work)
+- **Hide cursor on click**: When this is on, the cursor moves out of the way after a click action is executed.
+  - **Note:** the cursor is moved instead of truly hidden because despite my best efforts, I haven't gotten the native `NSCursor.setHiddenUntilMouseMoves/hide` APIs to work.
 - **Hide location**: The location to move the cursor when it hides.
 You can choose any edge (top/bottom/left/right) or corner (top_left/top_right/bottom_left/bottom_right).
 - **Move duration (ms)**: The time taken to move the mouse cursor during move and drag actions.
 - **Multi-action timeout (ms):** For double and triple clicks, this sets the maximum time that can pass between keypresses before it no longer triggers a native double or triple click.